-CODE OF CONDUCT FOR COACHES, OFFICIALS, UMPIRES AND VOLUNTEERS
+ADDITIONAL STANDARDS OF CONDUCT FOR COACHES, INSTRUCTORS, OFFICIALS, UMPIRES AND VOLUNTEERS

-An excerpt from British Rowing's Codes of Conduct.
-The full version is available on the British Rowing website, www.britishrowing.org/about-us/policies-guidance.
+An excerpt from British Rowing's Code of Conduct (2022).
+The full version is available on the British Rowing website at www.britishrowing.org/about-us/policies-guidance.

-Anyone with a position of authority should lead by example.
-Everyone should conduct themselves with a high degree of honesty, integrity and competence.
+Anyone with a position of authority or responsibility should lead by example.
+Everyone should conduct themselves with a high degree of honesty, integrity, and competence.

-Coaches must also be familiar with and abide by the UK Coaching Codes of Practice.
+Coaches must also be familiar with and abide by the UK Coaching Code of Practice.

-Coaches, Officials, Umpires and Volunteers should:
+Coaches, Instructors, Officials, Umpires and Volunteers must: